collinschris/pa2-cs244/pox/pox/ext/README.md

 sudo ./table1.sh --route-proto ecmp-8-flow
 ```

-To limit console output, you can optionally add `-q` flag.
+To limit console output, you can optionally add the `-q` flag.